 NOTE: You may be able to find an online ticket search feature at your traffic court's website.

-You must contact the court that was listed on your lost traffic citation.
-This requires determining where you were ticketed.
+You must contact the OH court that was listed on your lost traffic citation.
+This requires determining where you received your Ohio traffic ticket.
 If you can't recall the exact location, pinpoint the county.

 Be sure to act fast.
-A plea must be entered before the citation's appearance date expires.
-The court will not accept, "I lost my traffic ticket" as a legitimate excuse.
-Failing to submit a plea will result in the loss of driving privileges and a possible bench warrant for your arrest.
+A plea must be entered before your traffic citation's appearance date expires.
+The court will not accept "I lost my traffic ticket" as a legitimate excuse.
+Failing to submit a plea to your ticket will result in the loss of driving privileges and a possible bench warrant for your arrest.

 After determining the general location, contact the county's Municipal Court.
-The court clerk will explain the steps to take on entering a plea.
+The court clerk will offer important details from your lost OH traffic ticket, and explain the steps to take on entering a plea.

-Next, decide on how to plea.
-In Ohio you have three plea options:
+Once you obtain your lost ticket information, decide on how to plea.
+In Ohio, you have three plea options:

-- Not guilty―You must enter this plea in court on the day and time listed on your citation
+- Not guilty―You must enter this plea in court on the day and time listed on your Ohio traffic citation.

 Enter your plea before the citation's appearance date to avoid additional penalties.